Sumit-Agnihotri/Sumit-Agnihotri/README.md

 ## 🛠️ Tech Stack

-> Only listing technologies I have used in actual projects or work — no padding.
+> Only listing technologies I have used in actual projects or work, no padding.

 <div align="center">